Building a Simple Valuation Model in a Spreadsheet

 - Valuation: present values, enterprise value, equity bridge (net debt), per-share value.

-- CapEx vs depreciation (steady state): CapEx should be ≥ depreciation unless you explicitly model asset shrinkage.
+- CapEx vs. depreciation (steady state): CapEx should equal or exceed depreciation unless you explicitly model asset shrinkage.

-- Sign consistency: if ΔWC is an investment, it must reduce FCF (negative impact) in 100% of years it increases.
+- Sign consistency: if a change in working capital represents investment, it must reduce FCF in 100% of the years it increases.

 Scenario: You value a mid-cap industrial equipment manufacturer with $500 million trailing revenue, 12% operating margin, and 3% historical revenue growth.
 You want a 5-10 year holding period and require a 25% margin of safety.

-You create rows for Revenue, Operating Income (EBIT), Depreciation, CapEx, and ΔWorking Capital.
+Create rows for Revenue, Operating Income (EBIT), Depreciation, CapEx, and Change in Working Capital.
+Compute unlevered FCF as:

 - Revenue CAGR = 3.2%